-In FY03/21, the Home-Life Division (LP gas sales) accounted for 8.0% of operating profit, the Car-Life Division (mainly auto fuel sales to service stations) for 39.2%, the Industrial Business Division (mainly industrial fuel sales) for 25.9%, and the Power and Utility Division for 26.9% (total excluding adjusted amounts = 100%).
+In FY03/22, the Home-Life Division (LP gas sales) accounted for 12.5% of operating profit, the Car-Life Division (mainly auto fuel sales to service stations) for 36.2%, the Industrial Business Division (mainly industrial fuel sales) for 22.1%, and the Power and Utility Division (includes power generation, regulation of power supply and demand, sale of electrical power, and regional heat supply) for 29.2% (total excluding adjusted amounts = 100%).
 Petroleum product sales to service stations and the electric power business are the biggest contributors to profit lines.

 Domestic demand for LP gas and petroleum products continues to decline.
 There are many underlying reasons, including the shrinking population of Japan, the flow of people into cities, economic stagnation, improved fuel consumption and energy conservation, increasing use of air conditioners, and switching to city gas.
 However, Itochu Enex is mitigating the decline in sales volume and increasing its market share by leveraging its marketing prowess to grow its network of Car-Life Stations and capture new customers and by focusing on niche markets other operators are abandoning.